 - Instead of rolling your chino cuff from the inside out, tuck it from the outside inward.

 - Tuck in around 2 inches of length.

 - This will leave a nice, crisp edge and a neatly cropped look.
-You won’t see any of the inner lining of your chinos.
+You won’t see any of the inner linings of your chinos.

-- Iron over it to prevent it coming undone.
+- Iron over it to prevent it from coming undone.